Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 3. `config.groups_claim` and `config.groups_required`
 4. `config.roles_claim` and `config.roles_required`

-The first configuration option, e.g. `config.scopes_claim`, points to a source, from which the value is retrieved and checked against the value of the second configuration option, in this case `config.scopes_required`.
+The first configuration option, for example `config.scopes_claim`, points to a source, from which the value is retrieved and checked against the value of the second configuration option, in this case `config.scopes_required`.

-Let's take a look of an JWT access token:
+Let's take a look at a JWT access token:

 1. Patch the plugin to enable the password grant:
    ```bash